21 Case Studies

 1. What is the allocation decision?

-2. What is the information and knowledge that is being used to make those decision?
+2. What is the information and knowledge that is being used to make this decision?

 2. The second stage of the budget process creates competition between employees within Whirlpool.